SUNET/pycharm-docker/README.md

 PyCharm in Docker
 =================

-There are a couple of reason for running PyCharm in Docker:
+There are a couple of reasons for running PyCharm in Docker:
 1) To minimize the impact of installing backdoored packages.
 2) To make it easier to investigate when you or the IDE installs packages by mistake/bugs (I'm looking at you PyCharm).
 3) To always start from a clean environment with better control over which libs and versions are used.